 These soft breakfast egg cups are packed with protein and vitamins—and can be made ahead of time!
+Be sure to grease your nonstick pan very well with nonstick spray to help them release from the pan easily.

 - 1 tablespoon onion, peeled and grated (or 1/4 teaspoon onion powder)